AlbertWhite/site-v2.0/src/data/blogs/workflow.md

 keyword: "other"
 ---

 Working in a development team is quite different from working alone or working with only one person.
-Without shared configurations, rules and reasonable workflow, the more people working on the projet, the more likely the project becomes a mass.
+Without shared configurations, rules and reasonable workflow, the more people working on the project, the more likely the project becomes a mass.
 In contrast, building shared configurations, creating reasonable workflow, and sharing good working practices are like making good investment: **the team will earn benefits everyday with the productivity**.
 They also help with guaranteeing the quality of the deliverable and shipping the application more efficiently.

 In this article, I will talk about how to better construct and ship web application within a development team: